 There is continued debate among experts and national organisations over when and how often to order the PSA test to screen asymptomatic men.
 The frequency of prostate cancer screening is an individual decision that should be determined through discussion with your doctor.

 A blood sample drawn from a vein in the arm

 What is being tested?

-Blood is being tested for the level of PSA it contains.
+Blood is being tested for the level of Prostate specific antigen (PSA) it contains.
 PSA is a produced mainly by cells in the prostate, a small gland that encircles the urethra in males and produces a fluid that makes up part of semen.
 Most of the PSA that the prostate produces is released into this fluid, but small amounts of it are also released into the bloodstream.
 PSA exists in two forms in the blood: free (not bound) and complexed (cPSA, bound to other blood proteins).
 The most frequently used PSA test is the total PSA, which measures the sum of the free PSA and the cPSA in the blood.
 When a doctor orders a "PSA test," he is referring to a total PSA.

 This test is used as a tumour marker to screen for and to monitor prostate cancer.
 It is not a diagnostic test for prostate cancer.
 It is a good tool but not a perfect one, and currently there is no consensus among experts on the usefulness of this test for screening men (see When is it requested section below).
 Elevated levels of PSA are associated with prostate cancer, but they may also be seen with prostatitis and benign prostatic hyperplasia (BPH).
 Mild to moderately increased concentrations of PSA may be seen in those of African American heritage, and levels tend to increase in all men as they age.